 3.1.1 Audio mixing [b-IETF RFC 7262]: refers to the accumulation of scaled audio signals to produce a single audio stream.
 See RTP Topologies, [b-IETF RFC5117].

 3.1.2 Layout [b-IETF RFC 7262]: How rendered media streams are spatially arranged with respect to each other on a telepresence endpoint with a single screen and a single loudspeaker, and how rendered media streams are arranged with respect to each other on a telepresence endpoint with multiple screens or loudspeakers.
-Note that audio as well as video are encompassed by the term layout -- in other words, included is the placement of audio streams on loudspeakers as well as video streams on video screens.

 NOTE - Audio as well as video is encompassed by the term layout--in other words, included is the placement of audio streams on speakers as well as video streams on video screens.